PolyphasicDevTeam/stayawake/README.md

 to circumvent this.
 ### Report a Bug
 If you encounter any problems, please submit an issue.
-If you really don't know how to use github, you can send a message to zandimna#3117 on Discord.
 Try to provide the following information:
 - Your operating system
 - Your python version